 According to Linkedin’s 2019 Global Talent Trends’ report, soft skills are the topmost trend reshaping recruiting and HR.
 In the report, 92% of talent professionals say soft skills matters as much or more than hard skills when they were hired.
 And 80% say they are increasingly important to company success.

 Therefore, as much commitment you are giving to developing your hard skills (learning AI) should be given to developing your soft skills.
 Employers give as much consideration to your soft skills as they give to your hard skills when considering if you should or shouldn’t be hired.

-Post-employment, soft skills becomes even more important.
+Post-employment, soft skills become even more important.

-A research conducted by Shaheen et al (2012) on the ‘importance of soft skills for education and career success’ finds that soft skills are useful for career advancement and that the top five important soft skills are:
+Research conducted by Shaheen et al (2012) on the ‘importance of soft skills for education and career success’ finds that soft skills are useful for career advancement and that the top five important soft skills are:

 - Teamwork and collaboration